-3.3.6 Intel[®] Transactional Synchronization Extensions (Intel[®] TSX-NI)
+3.3.7 Intel[®] Transactional Synchronization Extensions (Intel[®] TSX-NI)

 Intel[®] Transactional Synchronization Extensions (Intel[®] TSX-NI) provides a set of instruction set extensions that allow programmers to specify regions of code for transactional synchronization.
 Programmers can use these extensions to achieve the performance of fine-grain locking while actually programming using coarse-grain locks.
-Details on Intel TSX-NI may be found in Intel[®] Architecture Instruction Set Extensions Programming Reference.
+Intel TSX-NI may not be available on all SKUs.